chinmayarvind23/AIvaluate/project-plan.md

   1. Should allow for students' data to be anonymized within 5 seconds of being created
   2. Should have secure storage of students', admins', TAs', and instructors' data through hashing

-**Feature 6: Notifications (email and in-app notifications for assignment due dates, grades, and feedback)**
+**Feature 6: Notifications (email and in-app notifications for assignment due dates, AI-generated and instructor grades, and feedback)**
-- Objective: To accomodate for users of different roles (students, instructors, TAs, admins) to receive notifications of due dates, grades, and feedback for an upcoming assignment and a finished assignment.
+- Objective: To accomodate for users of different roles (students, instructors, TAs, admins) to receive timely and accurate notifications of due dates, grades, and feedback for upcoming/recently finished and graded assignments.
 - Success Criteria:
   1. Should send students, instructors, and admins a notification of an assignment being due one week, and one day before it is due
   2. Should generate feedback and send a notification that directs students to the AI-generated feedback on the submission within 5 seconds